astroumd/lmtoy/docs/unity.md

         lmthelpdesk_umass_edu

-which means different helpdesk users will need to ensure they are not working on the same *ProjectId*.
+which means different helpdesk users will need to ensure they are not working on the same data.
+We do this by using a different $WORK_LMT for each user, but of course they share the (raw) $DATA_LMT.
+The **lmtoy** command will always show your current settings.

-In your local ~/.ssh/config file you will need a shortcut to be able to ssh into the unity account.
+In your local **~/.ssh/config** file you will need a shortcut to be able to ssh into the unity account.
 For example:

     Host unity